ursi/flake-utils/README.md

     - Is it a functor that takes a `system` argument?
 And do all of the other arguments it takes (other than `pkgs`) have defaults?
     - Does it have a `defaultPackage`?
     - Does it have `packages`?
+    - Does it have `legacyPackages`?

   If any of these are true, `system` is applied appropriately (and potentially `pkgs` in the case of a functor) and the result is passed to the function which was passed as the first argument to `default-systems` (the one in the previous bullet point).
-For an input that is being used for `packages`, the attribute set passed to the function will be the set of packages, not a set with a `packages` attribute.
+For an input that is being used for `packages`/`legacyPackages`, the attribute set passed to the function will be the set of packages, not a set with a `packages`/`legacyPackages` attribute.

 ### Example